THE FORMER D.S.R. WYOMING TERMINAL

 © 2009 (PAGE LAST MODIFIED ON 06-16-11)

-After the end of World War-II, the DSR revived its pre-war plans to convert its streetcar lines to motor buses.
-Beginning
+After the end of World War-II, the DSR would revive its pre-war plans to convert its streetcar lines to motor buses.

-June 20, 1948,l the carhouse portion of the property was closed and its few remaining rail lines transferred to the Baker
+Beginning June 20, 1948, the carhouse portion of the property was closed and its few remaining lines transferred to

-Carhouse (Vernor at Livernois), resulting in the Wyoming property temporarily serving as a bus-only facility.
+the Baker Carhouse (Vernor at Livernois), resulting in Wyoming temporarily serving as a bus-only facility.

-Meanwhile,l by the mid-forties,l plans were in the works for the DSR to consider converting a number of streetcar routes
+Meanwhile, by the mid-1940s, plans were in the works for the DSR to convert a number of streetcar lines to electric

-to electric "trackless" trolley-coach operation. l In April of 1949, under pressure to retain streetcar operation on its major
+"trackless" trolley-coach operation.
+In April 1949, under pressure to retain streetcar operation on its major rail lines,

-rail lines, the DSR placed an order for 106 additional PCC streetcars, while also ordering sixty electric trolley–buses built
+the DSR placed an order for 106 additional PCC streetcars, while also ordering sixty electric trolley-coaches built by

-by Twin Coach for its Crosstown (Warren Avenue) line—a former streetcar route recently converted tol motor buses
+Twin Coach for its Crosstown (Warren Avenue) line — a former streetcar route recently converted to motor buses

 two years prior.
-Thirty of the Twin trolleys-buses and 28 of the new PCCs would be assigned to the Wyoming facility.
+Thirty of the Twin electric-buses and 28 of the new PCCs were assigned to the Wyoming facility.

-In order to accommodate both electric–buses and streetcars, the Wyoming property would undergo renovation. l The
+In order to accommodate both electric-buses and streetcars, the Wyoming property would undergo a renovation.

-facility had to be modernized so that inspection and light repairs could be performed on the new vehicles.
-On October 2,
+The facility had to be modernized so that inspection and light repairs could be performed on the new vehicles.
+On

 Although the former Wyoming Terminal buildings are today owned by a Trucking concern, the original office building still displays "CITY OF DETROIT" along the Wyoming street side of the building.
 (Photo taken by Reggie A. Craig)